googleapis/google-api-php-client/README.md

 For support with the library the best place to ask is via the google-api-php-client tag on StackOverflow: http://stackoverflow.com/questions/tagged/google-api-php-client

 If there is a specific bug with the library, please [file a issue](/Google/google-api-php-client/issues) in the Github issues tracker, including an example of the failing code and any specific errors retrieved.
 Feature requests can also be filed, as long as they are core library requests, and not-API specific: for those, refer to the documentation for the individual APIs for the best place to file requests.
 Please try to provide a clear statement of the problem that the feature would address.

-### How do I contribute? ###

-We accept contributions via Github Pull Requests, but all contributors need to be covered by the standard Google Contributor License Agreement.
-You can find links, and more instructions, in the documentation: https://developers.google.com/api-client-library/php/contribute

 ### I want an example of X! ###